 What is it?

-The exact recipe for the ring-shaped pastry is secret.
-In addition, it was determined that the Ringli may only be produced in Willisau.
-The very hard pastry contains sugar, water, flour, lemons, oranges and honey.
-Be careful when biting off - your teeth will thank you!
+The exact recipe for this ring-shaped pastry is a secret.
+It’s also been declared that Ringli can only be made in Willisau.
+This very hard cookie contains sugar, water, flour, lemons, oranges, and honey.
+Be careful when biting into it—your teeth will thank you!

 Where can I try it?

-The company HUG is allowed to produce the Willisauer Ringli.
-In the Ringli store in Willisau itself you can try the delicacies and watch them being made on the spot.
-Otherwise you can get the Willisauer Ringli in most supermarkets.
+The HUG company is allowed to produce the Willisauer Ringli.
+In the Ringli shop in Willisau, you can taste these delicacies and watch how they are made right on site.
+Otherwise, you can find the Willisauer Ringli in most supermarkets.

 What is it?

-The confectionery product consists of cookie, kirsch and chocolate.
-As their name suggests, the stones come from the town of Baden in the canton of Aargau.
-According to legend, they are stones from the ruin "Stein" above the town.
-For all those who would rather do without a strong cherry flavor, the Moser bakery in Baden has also launched an alternative with Baileys
+This confectionery product consists of sponge cake, kirsch, and chocolate.
+As the name suggests, the Steine come from the town of Baden in the Aargau canton.
+According to the legend, they originate from the ruins of "Stein" above the town.
+For those who prefer to skip the strong kirsch flavor, the Moser bakery in Baden has also launched an alternative with Baileys.

 Where can I try it?

-The Moser bakery in Baden sells the stones.
-So try them directly on the spot with your coffee.
-Or if you can't decide between dark or light chocolate, they are also available in larger packages as a take away.
+The Moser bakery in Baden sells the Steine.
+Try them right there with your coffee.
+Or if you can't decide between dark or light chocolate, they are also available in larger takeaway packs.

-Enjoy your culinary voyage of discovery across Switzerland and find your favorite specialty.
+Enjoy your culinary journey across Switzerland and find your favorite specialty.